RonIovine/pshell/README.md

 mechanism to a remote process' pshell functions without having to fork the calling process to call the pshell command line client program via the 'system' call.

-Note that there are also Python versions of the PshellServer, PshellControl, and PshellClient functionality.
+Note that there are also Python versions of the PshellServer, PshellControl, PshellClient, and PshellReadline functionality.
 All of the Python modules along with corresponding demo programs can be found in the 'python' sub-directory of this package.

 The prototype for the embedded command line shell functions are similar to the 'main' in 'C' as follows: